eea/eea.docker.esbootstrap/docs/Details.md

   FILTER (?creator = '&lt;<b>creator</b>&gt;')
 }
 </pre>
-Notice the **FILTER** clause in the **app/config/default/query.sparql** as this query will be executed for each creator from the filterQuery.sparql query.
+Notice the **FILTER** clause in the **query.sparql** as this query will be executed for each creator from the filtersQuery.sparql query.

 #### __Construct query__
-A demo how the query and the config files in case of a construct query is used can be seen in **app/config/rdf**

 If you have a **construct** query or a **select** query that returns SPO triples, you will use our rdfriver plugin for elasticsearch.
 This is transparent, in normal cases you shouldn't do any extra configuration.
 Only when you have a **select** query, it is required to put a comment on the top of the sparql query what contains the string "construct".

 ##### __Normalize properties for construct queries__
 When a **construct** query is used, the properties will be long strings.
 As these properties will appear in all queries and url's you might want to replace them with  shorter names.
-For this you can use **app/config/rdf/normalize.json** where you have to define the pairs of property-replacement.
+For this you can use **normalize.json** where you have to define the pairs of property-replacement.
 Ex:
 <pre>
 {